martinloretzzz/mnist-fpga/Readme.md

 ### Synthesize Verilog Design using Quartus Prime

 Create a new project and import all SystemVerilog files from /fpga/hdl/.
+Assign all pins.
 The following custom settings are used:

 - Compiler Settings > Advanced Settings > Auto Shift Register Recognition = OFF
 - Optimization mode > Balanced (Normal flow)